A dynamic range compressor limits the volume levels of a sound recording so that it stays within a certain loudness range.

 It also has a use for recording audio from one medium to another, where the two mediums are not capable of handling the same range of volume levels (e.g. A CD can handle a much greater range than a cassette tape).

-- Defines the maximum decibel level that the sound recording will be allowed to rise up to.
+The "Limiter" defines the maximum decibel level that the sound recording will be allowed to rise up to.
 So if, for example, the Limiter Threshold was set to -2dB, then you would never hear the volume level of the recording get louder than -2dB.
 Any signal over the limiter threshold would be clipped, which would probably cause distortion.
 Note that setting the Limiter Threshold to 0dB effectively turns the limiter off, because 0dB represents the loudest signal possible in a digital recording.

-- Defines the ratio of the reduction in volume of sounds which exceed the compressor threshold.
+The "Ratio" setting defines the ratio of the reduction in volume of sounds which exceed the compressor threshold.
 For example, if the ratio is 4:1 and the volume exceeds the threshold by 4dB, then the volume will be reduced to only exceed the threshold by 1dB.
 Note that a ratio of 1:1 means that there will be no change in volume; it effectively turns the compressor off.

-- Reduces the volume of sound below its Threshold.
+The "Noise Gate" works similarly to the Compressor, except that is reduces the volume of sound below its Threshold.
 This can be useful for reducing or removing softer background noise from a recording.

 You will find that the maximum Compressor Threshold you can set is the same as the current Limiter Threshold value.
 This basically means that, in any situation, the sound will start to attenuate at the Compressor Threshold, but will never be heard louder than the Limiter Threshold.
 Similarly, the maximum Noise Gate Threshold you can set is the same as the current Compressor Threshold.